ryjen/the-fatherless/characters.md

 **Conflict:**

-* Must grapple with the trauma of his origin, the expectations of the cult, and the hostility of Roman elites.
+* Must grapple with the trauma of his origin, the expectations of the cult, and the hostility of Aurelian elites.
 * Struggles to reconcile the desire for normal life with his symbolic role.

 **Growth / Transformation:**